lcjthurston/Angular-Development/README.md

 # Angular-Development

-This repo serves as the code homespace for the assignments in a in-depth course on Angular.
+This repo serves as the code homespace for the assignments in an in-depth course on Angular.